 In our latest episode, we explore memory loss.
 What’s normal, what’s not, and when to worry.
 From forgetting keys to wandering, we discuss how to figure out what’s going on and how to get help for the whole family.

 Dr. Gary Epstein-Lubow

 Medical Director, Center for Memory Health at Hebrew SeniorLife

-Dr. Epstein-Lubow is the medical director for the Hebrew SeniorLife’s center of excellence for Alzheimer’s disease and memory care.
+Dr. Epstein-Lubow is the medical director for the Hebrew SeniorLife’s Center for Memory Health.
 He oversees the clinical services for individuals with dementia and related disorders through clinical care, education, advocacy, and research.

 In this episode, we’ll discuss strategies for opening up conversations about aging with your parents.
 How to really pay attention to what matters most to them and how to help them maximize quality of life as they define it.

 Executive Director at Orchard Cove

 Aline has been with Orchard Cove since 1998.
 As Executive Director, she oversees all daily operations.
 She is the founder of the award-winning Vitalize 360SM program, which inspires seniors to make lifestyle changes for improved health and greater quality of life.

 In this episode, we’ll discuss the range of resources and support available when you notice a parent or other aging loved one is not quite thriving at home, from services you can bring into the home to a variety of senior living options.